andreivisan/nand2tetris/README.md

 Gate Implementation = The actual implementation of the Gate Interface - this is not unique.
 There can be many implementations of one abstraction.

 Circuit Implementation = Hardwired circuits of the Gate Implementation

+## Hardware Descripton Language (HDL)

+Steps:

+1. Create the logic function by syntesis the truth table -> the easiest way to achieve this is by pseudocode the conditions when the function returns 1.
+For xOR that would be: The function returns 1 if a AND NOT b OR NOT a AND b

+2. Create the diagram (gate interface) based on the logic function

+3. Implement the diagram in HDL

+Verilog is an HDL.